 Sawhney urged marketers to “know your story”, then create a content calendar to tell it – with a mixture of real-time and planned, curated and original content, in the form of ideas, features, news or how-to guides.

 Referring to Disney, Nike, Starbucks and Virgin as just a few brands that have managed to emotionally engage their customers, Sawhney said:

 “If you think about the brands you respect, the brands you love, these are brands that have captured an imagination.
 Stories touch us deeply and we love to share them.
 Storytelling is a language that transcends language.”

 Microsoft’s ‘The Sound of Azure’ worked from an insight that a disproportionate amount of IT professionals were also musicians.
 So the company converted the dots and dashes of real data into a symphony.
 This helped to tell an engaging story about the company’s cloud computing capabilities.

-“This is where your brand comes into help,” he pointed out.
-Then afterwards the story can result in action and be finally resolved.
+“This is where your brand comes into help,” he pointed out, and then the story results in action and is finally resolved.

 In a very non-traditional way for a tech company to tell a story, Google India released this ‘Reunion’ video, in which Google search is the force that resolves the tension in the story: